Erasmus University Rotterdam has to make substantial cutbacks

 'The unprecedented cuts of more than a billion euros in higher education are bad for people, planet and the economy.
 If you cut back so much on the sector that comes up with concrete solutions to the social problems that the Netherlands is facing, you create your own problem.
 No money?
 Then you run the risk that we will no longer be able to come up with solutions for, for example, the housing shortage or high healthcare costs.
 Erasmus University Rotterdam has to make significant cutbacks now.'
-This is what Annelien Bredenoord, Chairman of the Executive Board, said in a first reaction to the presentation of the Schoof Cabinet's Budget Memorandum.
+This is what Annelien Bredenoord, President of the Executive Board, said in a first reaction to the presentation of the Schoof Cabinet's Budget Memorandum.

 'It's penny wise, pound foolish what this government is doing.
 In the long run, they damage both people and the economy.
 With the supposedly sharp choices of this cabinet, we are in danger of losing an entire generation of young, talented scientists,' says Bredenoord.
 The CPB, SCP and PBL planning agencies also argue that the government is short-sighted about the benefits in the short term.
 Earlier this week, former European Central Bank President Mario Draghi advised to make extra investments in education and research to keep the European economy competitive.